martinvonk/SPEI/paper/paper.md

 ![Resulting SPEI-1 from the monthly precipitation surplus \label{fig:spei1}](figures/spei1.png)

 Drought intensity is arbitrarily defined for the Z-scores of the standardized drought index with the categories from Table \autoref{tab:si_categories}.
-From this it can be concluded that for instance 1995 and 2018 were both extremely dry years.
+From this it can be concluded that for instance 1995 and 2018 were both extremely dry years due to the Z-scores below -2.0.

 \begin{table}
 \caption{Table with drought categories of the Z-scores in standardized indices based \label{tab:si_categories}}